 Some businesses opt for only SMO.
 This is because SEO tends to be more difficult and requires technical expertise.
 But remember, while SMO is important, it cannot thrive without SEO.

 Luckily, here at Instinct Marketing, we specialize in both.
 We can help you to harness the power of SEO and SMO together.
 Our digital marketing team is located in Northern California.
-Learn more about our Sacramento SEO services and schedule a free consultation; contact us today!
+Learn more about our SEO and social media management services and schedule a free consultation; contact us today!